PWR063: Avoid using legacy Fortran constructs

 pre-structured programming era, but its usage is now heavily discouraged in

-favor of newer and more explicit constructs, like if
+favor of newer and more explicit constructs, like if/else and case.

 In software development, it's common to reuse old source code due to its time-tested reliability.
 Hence, many modern codebases integrate legacy components.
 While valuable, their use of legacy Fortran constructs often makes it harder to understand the program flow, increasing the risk of errors during the maintenance or extension of old code.
 Moreover, this lack of clarity challenges modern Fortran compilers, as their ability to optimize code is hindered when facing complex program flows that are further obscured by the heavy usage of legacy constructs.